-V.5 Smoking
+V.6 Smoking/Vaping

-For the health and safety of all employees, no smoking will be allowed anywhere in our facilities.
-Smoking or the display of smoking paraphernalia is prohibited when children are present.
-Employees may smoke in designated smoking areas outside the facilities during their non-working hours (i.e. before work, during lunch breaks and after work).
+For the health and safety of all, no smoking or e-cigarette "vaping" is allowed anywhere in our facilities.
+The display of smoking/vaping paraphernalia is prohibited when children are present.
+Employees may smoke/vape in designated areas outside the facilities during their non-working hours (i.e. before work, during lunch breaks and after work).
 Employees who violate this policy and/or disarm any Institute fire protection equipment will be subject to disciplinary action, up to and including termination.

-V.6 Substance Abuse
+V.7 Substance Abuse